marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 My goal has been to show some C# specific syntax without highlighting it, like expression-bodied methods and alternative syntax for initializing objects.
 You will also notice my alternating use of ``var`` for type inference.

+I'm aware that Kotlin, another Java platform language, has some of these features.
+So they are not entirely unavailable for Java developers.
+In fact, Kotlin is the recommended language for the Java Platform by Google.

 I hope that both C# and Java developers alike are enjoying this read. :)

 *Don't get mad at me if there are any errors!
 Some of the code may not have been tested. ;)*